ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 **Note:**  The Lite pricing plan is unrestricted.
 When the {{site.data.keyword.dynamdashbemb_short}} service becomes generally available, quotas will be enforced for the entire account.
 Creating additional Lite plans will share the same quota.

-If you cannot locate the {{site.data.keyword.dynamdashbemb_short}} service in the experimental catalog, your account must be whitelisted.
-For access, please contact:  Kevin McFaul Kevin.Mcfaul1@ibm.com (@@@TBD!) with your globally unique identifier (GUID) for your account.
 To see your GUID, use the following Bluemix command in the command line interface (CLI):

 ```bash
 bx account list